gxf1212/notes/MD/FYP-notes.md

 - http://zarbi.chem.yale.edu/ligpargen bad charge settings!
   - [principles, and guide of ligpargen](https://pergamos.lib.uoa.gr/uoa/dl/frontend/file/lib/default/data/2779350/theFile)

-cannot control force field?? also, failed...
+cannot control force field? we have defined .psf and .rtf already...

+also, failed...

-### FEP running
+## FEP running

 > once we obtained the .psf and .pdb file of the system, no more hybrid topology file is needed